 Tips for a happy meal time routine

-Food rainbow – if you can, include a range of different coloured foods to keep things interesting and fun, for example carrots, avocado and sweet potato.
+- Food rainbow: Include a range of different coloured foods to keep things interesting and fun, for example cooked carrots, sweet potato and broccoli.

-Be persistent – you might need to offer some foods a number of times.
+- Be persistent: You might need to offer some foods a number of times.
 Even if they reject it to start off with they might enjoy it later.
-Sometimes babies need to be offered food 8 to 15 times before they try it and like it.
+Sometimes babies need to be offered food 10 times before they try it and like it.
 Similarly, food they once loved might fall out of favour, again just keep offering it here and there and they eventually will start eating it again.

-Variety – include a range of flavours and textures if you can.
-It’ll help make them a more confident eater and be open to new things.
+- Variety: Include a range of flavours and textures if you can.
+It’ll help make them a more confident eater and be open to trying new things.

-Family meal times – sitting down to eat as a family can encourage a more fun social experience.
+- Family meal times: Sitting down to eat as a family can encourage a more fun social experience.
 If bub sees you enjoying your food, your little one might be more open to trying the things they see you eating.

-Food is fun – your baby might want to play with their food and try to feed them self – this is a good thing!
+- Food is fun: Your baby might want to play with their food and try to feed them self – this is a good thing!
 By squishing it through their fingers or rolling it on their plate they are using all their senses to learn and understand what food is all about.
-Let them get messy and encourage self-feeding by letting your baby hold the spoon.
+Let them get messy and encourage self-feeding with finger foods or by letting your baby hold the spoon.
 Food is a whole new world to be explored and they’ll want to experience it with all their senses (touch, taste, see).